zahedulhossain/virtualhost/README.md

 $ chmod +x /path/to/virtualhost.sh
 ```

 3. If you want to use the script globally, then copy the file to your /usr/local/bin directory,
-(you can copy it without the .sh extension):
+(copy it without the .sh extension to get a more command like feel):

 ```bash
 $ sudo cp /path/to/virtualhost.sh /usr/local/bin/virtualhost